Transition Integrity Project

-The Transition Integrity Project (TIP) was a series of political scenario exercises in the United States beginning in June 2020, involving over 100 current and former senior government and campaign leaders, academics, journalists, polling experts and former federal and state government officials.
+Transition Integrity Project (TIP) was a series of political scenario exercises in the United States at the beginning of June 2020, involving over 100 current and former senior government and campaign leaders, academics, journalists, polling experts and former federal and state government officials.
 The exercises examined potential disruptions to the 2020 presidential election and transition.
 TIP is not an organization, but rather a short-term project run under the auspices of the organization Protect Democracy.

 Background

 The Transition Integrity Project was initially organized in late 2019 by Rosa Brooks, a law professor at Georgetown and former Pentagon senior official, and Nils Gilman, a former vice chancellor of the University of California, Berkeley and historian at the Berggruen Institute.
 Other participants in the Transition Integrity Project's exercises included: